franklinchou/learnings/git/README.md

 ## Cleaning up local references to deprecated remote branches

 Note that this will not remove references to local branches!
+(Only removes branches with `origin/*`.)

 - `git remote prune origin --dry-run` lists branches that __can__ be deleted/pruned on your local
 - `git remote prune origin` actually executes the prune command